tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.17.0 =

+2015/12/06 Added new options to manage video autoplay, and include/exclude tabs in the Social Settings metabox.
+Refactored video integration modules and improved the Head Tags listing in the Social Settings metabox.

 = 8.16.0 =

 2015/11/27 Added a check for a standard &lt;head&gt; element in the header.php theme template, and provide a method to add a new "head_attributes" filter.

-= 8.15.0 =

-2015/11/21 Added a new "Use Meta Property Container(s)" option in the Google / Schema settings tab, added support for WooCommerce product ratings, added support for Yotpo Social Reviews for WooCommerce product ratings.